cityofaustin/projects/_projects/OpenGov2018.md

 ---
-title: Austin's Open Government Commitments for 2018-2019
+title: Open Government Commitments
 date: 2018-05-10 00:00:00 Z
 permalink: "/projects/OpenGov2018/"
 position: 6
-project_name: Austin's Open Government Commitments for 2018-2019
+project_name: Open Government Commitments
 subtitle: Help us make commitments for open government in 2018-2019
 excerpt: The City of Austin is preparing to co-create a set of 3-5 commitments to improve transparency and civic engagement, as part of our membership in the international